GoogleCloudPlatform/podcast/site/content/post/episode-228-fastly-with-tyler-mcmullen/index.md

 There's some interaction you have to do that could be an eventually consistent type of action regarding, like, inventory.
 And so you can do a lot of that locally just to you.
 You don't have to necessarily interact with everyone else to do that.

 However, when you actually want to check out that cart, well, now you have a transaction that is highly consistent.
 And so that needs to actually go back to a centralized location typically.
 That's the way I tend to look at it.
-Like, at the extreme, it's like statefull or stateless.
+Like, at the extreme, it's like stateful or stateless.

 And then over time, we're getting to a much more granular, much more like nuanced version of this, where it's really about the consistency level and where the data lives.
 And I think that that is actually going to be the really interesting thing over the next several years.
 Like, computed edge as it exists today is primarily a stateless thing.
 And so you would move primarily stateless things out there.
 But I think that where this is all headed is really for this much more nuanced understanding of what state actually means.